raspberrypilearning/encoded-art/en/step_2.md

 <div style="display: flex; flex-wrap: wrap;">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Have you got some ideas about what sort of art you would like to make?
-In this step we will plan your art and set up your background.
+In this step you will plan your art and set up your background.
 </div>
 <div>
 ![Image showing the different output of a prototype project when using different text](images/output_shots.png)